-15.8.2.
+13.5.2.
 Weekly

-- (a) Check the plant for refrigerant and oil leaks; refer to Leak Detection in the publication for the refrigerant in Section 5. - While checking for leaks, inspect the exterior of the plant for damage or corrosion; refer to 15.2.2.
-Plant Integrity. - (b) Check that capped valves have their caps firmly in position to prevent tampering, loss of refrigerant or the entry of air and moisture. - Not usually applicable to plants charged with ammonia (R717), applicable to all other refrigerants. - (c) Check the sight-glass/moisture indicator.
+- (a) Check the plant for refrigerant and oil leaks; refer to Leak Detection in the publication for the refrigerant in Section 5. - While checking for leaks, inspect the exterior of the plant for damage or corrosion. - (b) Check that capped valves have their caps firmly in position to prevent tampering, loss of refrigerant or the entry of air and moisture. - (c) Not usually applicable to plants charged with ammonia (R717), applicable to all other refrigerants. - Check the sight-glass/moisture indicator.
 If there is evidence of an increase in the moisture content of the system, corrective action must be taken immediately by changing the refrigerant filter/drier cores, and tracing and rectifying the cause of moisture ingress. - (d) Applicable to plants charged with ammonia (R717), not applicable to other refrigerants.